 Furthermore, our choices of food-intake must not be detrimental to our health and body by having risks of being unhealthy, harmful, toxic, intoxicating, poisonous, hazardous or dangerous.
 It must also be free from any pollution or contamination be it sewerage, human or animal wastes/faeces, or other wastages, dirt, filth or contagious diseases/viruses, etc. This is what “halal” is all about, and by implication, it prompts us to have a sense of morality in whatever we do and eat.

 The aforementioned descriptions of ‘lifestyle’ and ‘halal’ may sound cumbersome, but if we combine the two concepts into ‘halal lifestyle’ one finds that the yardstick in this regard is quite simple:

 “Do what you can do to the best of your ability.
 Do it according to your means and do it right, but with honesty, integrity, dignity, justice and moderation.”

-Although the MJC Halaal Trust (MJCHT) has a primary focus on halal certification for food and other consumables, it is simultaneously promoting halal lifestyles and the conscientious observance thereof in a comprehensive way, within an Islamic Ethos framework, and without being dogmatic about it.
-The MJCHT generally applies the principles of Sharī’ah and the principles of all four doctrinal Schools of Thought, although it subscribes primarily to the Shafi’i School of Thought, in finding solutions where problems are experienced in and/or by promoting halal lifestyles.
+Although the MJC Halaal Trust (MJCHT) has a primary focus on halal certification for food and other consumables and beauty products, it simultaneously promotes halal lifestyles and the conscientious observance thereof in a comprehensive way, within an Islamic Ethos framework, and without being dogmatic about it.
+The MJCHT applies the principles of Sharī’ah and the principles of all four doctrinal Schools of Thought, although it subscribes primarily to the Shafi’i School of Thought, in finding solutions where problems are experienced in and/or by promoting halal lifestyles.